hpe-dev-incubator/hpe-dev-portal/content/blog/okta-sso-integration-for-green-lake-and-aruba-central.md

 * Step 1: Create an Okta SAML application
 * Step 2: Configure Sign On settings
 * Step 3: Export the SAML 2.0 IdP metadata
-* Step 4: Configure the SAML connection in GreenLake
+* Step 4: Configure the SAML connection in HPE GreenLake

 **Step 1: Create an Okta SAML application**

 1. Log in to the Okta administration console.
 2. Click **Applications > Create new app integration.** The Create a new app integration window opens.
-3. Select SAML 2.0 and click Next.
+3. Select SAML 2.0 and click **Next**.

 ![](/img/ws-image0.png)